TheGreyGhost/MinecraftByExample/README.md

 ### Capabilities
   - [MBE65][65] - define new Capabilities and attach them to vanilla objects

-### Configuration GUI
-  - X [MBE70][70] - configuration file linked to the "mod options" button GUI on the mods list screen

 ### Testing tools
   - [MBE75][75] - a tool to help you automate testing of your classes in-game.